Ways Your Clutter is Costing You Money

 Next, Decide What You’ll Do with Your Clutter

 Some people find that if they have a purpose for their clutter, it’s easier to get rid of.
 For example, clothing will go to a women’s shelter.
 Toys will get donated to a friend’s daycare.
+Many animal rescue shelters are in need of towels and blankets.
 If you have a personal connection with where you unused items are going, you’re more likely to be happy to donate them.
 Keep in mind that when you donate to a non-profit organization, your donation is tax-deductible as well.
 Make sure you ask for a receipt to use when filing your taxes.

 Donate to a Worthy Cause